Omgitskillah/igh/igh_shield/README.md

 Choosing between the two sim cards can be done by editing the `simcard.inc` file in the `src` folder of this application by applying either the constant variable INTERNAL_SIM or EXTERNAL_SIM and triggering a build of the system.
 Switching between the two sims may require a full power cycle of the devices.

+# Upgrading to later pre-release versions
+Settings between pre-release version before and after V0.0.30 are different in structure and may conflict.
+In order to switch from an older version to V0.0.30 and above, you must clear out the settings in memory manually You can clear the memory settings by doing the following:
+1. Hold down the irrigation button
+2. Reset the Boron via the reset button while still holding down the irrigation button
+3. The following prompt will show `HOLD DOWN BUTTON FOR 5 MORE SECONDS TO CLEAR EEPROM` followed by fullstops to help count the seconds
+4. After holding the button down for at least 5 seconds after the prompt, release the button.
+5. There will be a prompt stating `EEPROM CLEARED` if successful

+*This will result in the systm defaults being set as the running settings and will require sending of the required settings to update them.
+This means that the Device serial number will be lost along with connectivity settings for MQTT and RF module.*